 Risk Benefit Assessment Form

-The Risk-Benefit Assessment Form is an easy-to-use tool to support play providers to balance the benefits of an activity with any inherent risk, taking into account the risks while recognising the benefits to children and young people of challenging play experiences.
+Risk-Benefit Assessment is an easy-to-use method to support play providers to balance the benefits of an activity with any inherent risk, taking into account the risks while recognising the benefits to children and young people of challenging play experiences.

 It will be invaluable for all those who manage spaces and settings in which children play, and for those involved in designing and maintaining them.
 The initiative is supported by the Health and Safety Executive (HSE) and the UK Government.